dmbarbour/glas/docs/GlasDesign.md

 Data is encoded in the tree structure.
 For example, we can directly encode algebraic products `(A * B)` and sums `(A + B)` using a single node that contains two or one edges respectively.
 Unit `()` is can be encoded by a leaf node.
 However, algebraic products and sums are awkward to extend or version.

-Glas systems favor labeled records and variants.
-Records are represented by encoding null-terminated UTF-8 text labels into paths through a tree, with prefix sharing (forming a [trie](https://en.wikipedia.org/wiki/Trie)).
-A 'path' traverses a sequence of nodes such as `01110000 01100001 01110100 01101000 00000000`.
-The associated value follows the terminator.
-For efficiency, Glas systems will compactly encode non-branching path segments, implicitly upgrading trie to [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+Glas systems strongly favor labeled records and variants.
+Records are represented by encoding multiple UTF-8 text labels into paths through a tree with prefix sharing, forming a [trie](https://en.wikipedia.org/wiki/Trie).
+Glas systems will compactly encode non-branching path segments, implicitly upgrading trie to [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 Variants are simply single-element records.

 A byte is encoded as a string of 8 bits, i.e. a non-branching path with one bit per edge such as `00010111`.
 Glas has a few specialized bitwise and arithmetic operators to work with bytes and bitstrings in general.
 However, binary data is encoded as a list of bytes.